cyclejs/cyclejs/docs/stream.md

 enabling web user interfaces to be created with Observables.
-Circularly-dependent Observables are necessary if we are to architect applications as a loop: Model affects View, View is displayed to the User, the User creates interactions, Intent interprets or pre-processes interaction events, and the Model listens for requests made my the Intent.
+Circularly-dependent Observables are necessary if we are to architect applications as a loop: Model affects View, View is displayed to the User, the User creates interactions, Intent interprets or pre-processes interaction events, and the Model listens for requests made by the Intent.
 In each of these, we represent data and events as an Observable, hence the need for a circular dependency solution.